-Longwood University celebrates the official opening of the academic year with the Convocation Ceremony.
-Convocation is a formal ceremony where seniors wear academic regalia and are initiated into their final year of university education.
-At Longwood, we honor the transition into seniorhood with the traditional capping ceremony.
-Distinguished faculty members are presented awards and a keynote speaker gives the address.
+Each year, Longwood University celebrates the official opening of the academic year with the Convocation Ceremony.
+Convocation is a formal ceremony where seniors wear academic regalia and are initiated into their final year of university education, a keynote speaker addresses the class, and faculty awards are announced.
+At Longwood, we also honor the transition into seniorhood with the traditional capping ceremony.